esosedi/3166/README.md

 # iso3166, iso3166-1, iso3166-2
-(iso standart about N-letter codes of administrative divisions and subdivisions) The country codes in the data are in the ISO 3166-1 alpha 2 format (US, SE ...), it also possible to use alpha 3 codes (USA, SWE ...) or alpha-numeric codes.
-In most cases one use alpha-2.
+(ISO standard about N-letter codes of administrative divisions and subdivisions)

+The country codes are mainly in the ISO 3166-1 `alpha 2` format (US, SE ...).
+It also possible to use `alpha 3` codes (USA, SWE ...) or `alpha-numeric codes`.
+In most cases you need alpha-2.

 [![Build Status](https://secure.travis-ci.org/esosedi/3361.svg)](http://travis-ci.org/esosedi/3166)

 [![NPM](https://nodei.co/npm/iso3166-2-db.png?downloads=true&stars=true)](https://nodei.co/npm/iso3166-2-db/)

 >This world is small enough.
 But not everyone knows all countries and all states.
-So, lets just create a list of countries as iso3166-1 and lists of states or regions as iso3166-2.
+List of countries is known as iso3166-1 and lists of states or regions is known as iso3166-2.
-And include external references to all sources, you may use (GeoNames, OpenStreetMap, Wikipedia, WOF) This is nodejs/javascript module, but you can use it as set of json files from other languages
+And lets extend information withexternal references to all sources, you may use (GeoNames, OpenStreetMap, Wikipedia, WOF) This is nodejs/javascript module, but you can use it as set of json files from other languages

 ```javascript